SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_dac/readme.md

   - **DAC Peripheral Configuration**

-    - DAC operation mode: There are 3 modes, Static mode, FIFO mode and Reference voltage for ADC.
+    - DAC operation mode: There are 3 modes, Static mode and FIFO mode.
 By default it is in Static mode.
     - Sample rate: Sample rate can be configurable to DAC, sample rate unit is samples/second.
 The configuration range from 63sps to 5Msps.
     - FIFO Threshold: This is applicable only for FIFO mode.
 There is no impact even configure for other modes.
 The configuration range from 0 to 7.
-    - ADC Channel: This is applicable only for Reference voltage for ADC mode.
-There is no impact even configure for other modes.
-The channel number can configure 0 to 15.

       ![Figure: Introduction](resources/uc_screen/sl_dac_uc_screen.png)